This is an overview:

 MID(CELL(“filename”),FIND(“]”,CELL(“filename”))+1,LEN(CELL(“filename”)))

-Finally, the MID function will return the characters starting from position 68
+returns the characters starting from the position 68:

 “Sheet Name”